laminlabs/lamindb/docs/sync.md

 artifact.describe()
 ```

-The sync is zero-copy, which means that data in storage remained in the original storage location, which has been added to the target database's storage location as a read-only location:
+The sync is zero-copy, which means that the data itself remains in the original storage location.
+This location is added to the target database's storage locations as read-only:

 ```python
 ln.Storage.to_dataframe()